 "In addition to the four main business types supported by these grants, West Devon will also look at helping those small tourism, and food and drink hospitality supply chain businesses within the Borough."

 If a business believes it fits the criteria stated, they can apply for funding via their council's website.

-Please ensure you have the corresponding supporting documents at hand before you start the application, including bank statement for March this year, latest set of accounts, HMRC Self-assessment with a cash flow forecast.
+Please ensure you have the corresponding supporting documents at hand before you start the application, including a bank statement for March this year, your latest set of accounts and/or HMRC Self-assessment with a cash flow forecast.
 You may also need a Tenancy Agreement, if applicable.